grandeurdev/arduino-sdk/README.md

 ### Initialize Your Device

-Before doing anything, you need to initialize your device with the data from the cloud.
+Before doing anything, you need to initialize your device with data from the cloud.
 You can get all the device variables by using `getSummary()` and `getParms()` functions.
 Here's how you can get the device state from the cloud.

 ```cpp
 #include <Apollo.h>